Closing the loop on single-use food packaging: BioPak

 The story is similar for carpets.
 For more than 60 years commercial carpeting has been made the same way, a complex mix of chemicals bound together so that the materials are unrecoverable at the end of the product’s use.
 As a consequence, after a relatively short use period, a large amount of valuable materials are lost.
 Each year in the US, around 1.8 billion kilograms of carpet ends up in land-fill or incineration, with an estimated material value of USD 5 billion.

 The primary reason for the wasteful product system, is that bulky items such as carpets and mattresses are not designed in a way so that materials can be recovered easily and economically.
 How can this linear status quo be shifted towards more circularity where waste is designed out and the materials are kept in use for longer?

-DSM-Niaga, a joint venture between two entrepreneurs and Dutch multinational DSM, was set up to deal with this innovation challenge.
+Niaga®️, a company set-up as a joint venture between two entrepreneurs and the multinational DSM, and now owned by Covestro, was set up to deal with this innovation challenge.